 She’d probably invite you, and then tell you we can’t make the birthday cake yet because it’s too early.
 ‘Not yet,’ she says shaking her finger.
 ‘Not yet.’

 That she is doing any of this is amazing; it defies the disease.
 It is the hope I didn’t think was there anymore.
 The cure for NPC will come.
 The question is just, will it come in time?
 This is our fight.
 This is our life.
 This is our hope.”

 This story was submitted to Love What Matters by Sara McGlocklin.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Join the Love What Matters family and subscribe to our newsletter.

 Read more stories like this:

 ‘We were moving Dad to memory care when Mom had a heart attack.’: Woman supports parents through Alzheimer’s

 ‘Do my eyebrows look okay?’
 My poor, sweet, innocent mom was trying so hard to hold on to this one small piece of herself.’: Woman reflects on mom’s Alzheimer’s journey, urges ‘one day at a time’

 Provide hope for someone struggling.
 Share this story on Facebook to let others know a community of support is available.